-On June 20th, 2018, Amnesty International USA submitted a Congressional statement for the record during the House Foreign Affairs Committee Subcommittee Hearing on “Human Rights Concerns in Sri Lanka.”
-Chairman of the Subcommittee on Africa, Global Health, Global Human Rights & International Organizations Chris Smith (NJ-4) inserted it into the record.
+On June 20th, 2018, Amnesty International USA submitted a Congressional statement for the record in anticipation of the House Foreign Affairs Committee Subcommittee Hearing on “Human Rights Concerns in Sri Lanka.”

-Please find the statement on the record below:
+Please find a link below to the statement for the record:

 Date: June 20, 2018

 RE: House Foreign Affairs Subcommittee Hearing on Human Rights Concerns in Sri Lanka

 In 2015, Sri Lanka made important commitments to the UN Human Rights Council that it would finally provide truth, justice and reparations to victims of human rights violations and that it would enact reforms to ensure that such violations would not recur.
 Over the past 35 years, Sri Lanka has suffered two brutal internal conflicts in which both the security forces and opposition groups committed human rights violations and abuses.
 In the vast majority of these cases, no one has been held accountable.
 Instead, impunity has prevailed.
 The government’s commitments in 2015 marked a welcome change.